-New Year’s Eve: Tight security, additional checkpoints & extensive bandobast
+New Year’s Eve: Tight security, additional checkpoints & extensive bandobast in twin dists

-Daijiworld Media Network - Mangaluru
+Daijiworld Media Network - Mangaluru/Udupi

-New Year programmes must conclude by 12.30 am.
-Prior permission from the competent authority is mandatory for the use of sound and lighting systems, including loudspeakers.
-The use of DJs in public places in a manner that causes inconvenience to children, senior citizens and patients has been strictly prohibited.
+New Year celebrations will be permitted only at hotels, restaurants, clubs, resorts and other establishments that have obtained prior permission from the police commissioner’s office.
+Organising celebrations or gathering people without prior approval will invite legal action.
+Celebrations must conclude by 12.30 am, and prior permission is mandatory for the use of sound and lighting systems, including loudspeakers.
+The use of DJs in public places in a manner causing inconvenience to children, senior citizens and patients has been strictly prohibited.

-Special task force personnel will be deployed at various locations to prevent incidents of teasing, harassment, violence or obscene activities against women under the guise of celebrations.
-Quick response teams have been formed to keep a close watch on drunken driving.
-Police have warned that strict legal action will be taken against those found driving under the influence of alcohol, including seizure of vehicles.
+Special task force personnel will be deployed to prevent incidents of harassment, violence, teasing or obscene behaviour against women under the guise of celebration.
+Quick response teams have been formed to keep a close watch on drunken driving, and police have warned of strict legal action, including seizure of vehicles, against offenders.

 Top Stories